Unzor/sleuth/README.md

 # sleuth
-A project that lets you upload files to a computer using only IP addresses.
+A project that lets you upload files to a computer using only IP addresses/websites.

 # How to set up server
 ```